NRCan/energuide_api/docs/using_the_api.md

 ```

 **Important note:** The limit applies to the dwellings returned, not evaluations.
 Since a dwelling can have multiple evaluations, you will likely receive more
 than 30.
 The default limit set by the pagination is 50 dwellings.
+The maximum you can set the limit is 300 results.

 ## Using the data with an application